nelson0017/hello-world/README.md

 this is for CISC 3120
 hi,
 i am nelson, i love coding.
-i'm ready for project 0. i hope it's not hard.
+i'm ready for project 0. i hope it's not hardr